 Sell the Bags

 1. Sell reusable grocery bags.
 If you use reusable grocery bags, you know you can never have too many.
-Sometimes you need to get groceries again before you've gotten around to doing the laundry, and sometimes you just want to buy more than will fit in your bags!
-And because of their low price point and versatility, even people who use paper or plastic for their groceries can be counted on to purchase one or two reusable grocery bags to use as a tote.
+Sometimes you need to get groceries again before you’ve gotten around to doing the laundry, and sometimes you just want to buy more than will fit in your bags!
+And because of their low price point and versatility, even people who use paper or plastic for their groceries can be counted on to purchase one or two custom reusable grocery bags to use as a tote.
+Even better, they’ll have your custom logo!

 2. Sell reusable grocery bags in bulk.
 By packaging reusable grocery bags in groups of ten, you can increase your profits by increasing the average dollar amount of each sale.
 Since you will be ordering a larger quantity of bags, you’ll get a better price per bag, and you’ll be able to pass that savings on to your customers.